 Right to privacy

-In April, draft civilian and military intelligence legislation was published.
-It enabled the acquisition of information on threats to national security by giving military and civilian intelligence agencies permission to conduct communications surveillance without any requirement for a link to a specific criminal offence.
+In June, new legislation entered into force, enabling military and civilian intelligence agencies to acquire information on alleged threats to national security through communications surveillance, without any requirement for a link to a specific criminal offence.

-Conscientious objectors to military service continued to be punished for refusing to undertake alternative civilian service, which remained punitive and discriminatory in length.
-The duration of alternative civilian service was 347 days, more than double the shortest military service period of 165 days.
+Conscientious objectors to military service who refused to undertake alternative civilian service continued to face punitive and discriminatory measures.
+At 347 days, the duration of alternative civilian service is more than double the shortest military service period of 165 days.